- Red paracord (about 82cm)

-- If you’re new to knot tying, we’ve added some links below to step-by-step guides for all the knots you’ll need.
+- If you’re new to knot tying, we’ve added some step-by-step guides for all the knots you’ll need.
 Have a look and try them out beforehand so you know what to do, and can help anyone who’s struggling during the session

-- Some leaders choose to seal the cord using heat (for example, from a candle, lighter, or soldering iron.
-Only adults should do this.
-Remember that the cord will stay extremely hot for some time so everyone should be really careful not to touch it.
+- You may choose to seal the cord using heat, such as from a candle, lighter or soldering iron.
+Only responsible adults should do this.
+Remember that the cord will stay extremely hot for some time, so everyone should be really careful not to touch it.
 You could use sticky tape instead.

 Run the activity